googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 that particular angle.
 Angle positions on the spiraling circular arc below 0° and above 360° are not sampled for drawing the rays.

-Figure 5.30 illustrates drawing direction from 0° to 360°, start and end angles and color stop alignment.
-The color for angles lower than 30° is red and the color for angles greater than 150° is yellow due to the pad extend mode.
+Figure 5.30 illustrates a sweep gradient with the drawing direction progressing from 0° to 360°.
+The gradient is specified with a start angle of 110° and end angle of 230°.
+The color line is specified with a yellow stop at offset 0 (aligned to the start angle) and a red stop at offset 1 (aligned to the end angle).
+The pad extend mode is used, hence the color for angles below 110° is yellow, and the color for angles above 150° is red.

-![A sweep gradient, from yellow to red, with start angle of 30° and an end angle of 150°.](images/colr_conic_gradient_start_stop_angles.png)
+![A sweep gradient, from yellow to red, with start angle of 110° and an end angle of 230°.](images/colr_conic_gradient_start_stop_angles.png)

-**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a `ColorLine` with color stops 0 and 1 for yellow and red and extend mode pad.**
+**Figure 5.30 A sweep gradient with start angle of 110° and an end angle of 230°, using a `ColorLine` with color stops 0 and 1 for yellow and red and pad extend mode.**

 Not more than one full rotation is drawn and there is no overlap in drawing for angles outside the 0° and 360° range.
 However, start and end angles can be